Hírolvasó

 The module doesn't sufficiently check whether to convert "data-src" attributes to "src" when their value might contain malicious content under the scenario, that module specific classes are set on the HTML element.

-This vulnerability is mitigated by the fact that the site must have the COOKiES filter submodule enabled and an attacker must have the correct permissions to have a specific HTML element display for all users, and this HTML element needs to have three concise classes set.
+This vulnerability is mitigated by the fact that an attacker must have the correct permissions to have a specific HTML element display for all users, and this HTML element needs to have a specific class set.

 Solution:Install the latest version:

-- If you use the COOKiES Consent Management module for Drupal 9 or above, upgrade to COOKiES Consent Management 1.2.15
+- If you use the COOKiES Video submodule for Drupal upgrade to COOKiES 1.2.16

 - Greg Knaddison (greggles) of the Drupal Security Team